Try the Complete Microsoft Access Course Free!

 / / Access 2013, Latest

-You can use a delete query to delete records in a table based on specified criteria.
+You can use a delete query in Access 2013 to delete records in a table based on specified criteria.
 Deleting unnecessary records will speed up the performance of queries, reduce redundancies, and make for more smoothly operating databases.

 When you run a delete query, you are deleting records that match a specified criteria.
 You do not delete field information only, you actually erase the entire record from the table.
 In order to not delete all of the records in your table, you must carefully select which records to delete by using query criteria.